About the Art & Artist

 Much of the art here is inspired by mandalas.
 Mandala is an ancient word that means circle.
 Mandalas have been used by cultures across the globe throughout history for healing and meditation.
 Dave Turner ART celebrates mandalas and brings a spirit of meditation and healing to everyone viewing it.

 Artist, author and animator, Dave Turner has always marched to the beat of his own drum.
+Dave creates works intended to promote introspection and wellness.
 A graduate of Vanderbilt University, he is a lifelong Tennessee resident currently thriving in Nashville.
 Dave loves animals and is an avid Masters swimmer.

 Dave Turner ART is based in Nashville, TN.

 Digital Dave discovers his destiny on the side of a Jiminy Cricket juice cup

 Ask Nashville artist David Turner about his path toward his career and you'll hear a fascinating and definitely unorthodox tale.